General

 Range and Habitat

-Clay-colored Sparrow: Breeds from north-central Canada and Great Lakes region south to Colorado and Michigan.
-Spends winters from southern Texas south.
-Preferred habitats include brushy grasslands and prairies.
+Clay-colored Sparrow: This species breeds from the Northwest Territories through central Canada and the Great Lakes region south and from Montana east to New England.
+Spends winters from southern California and Texas south throughout Mexico.
+Its preferred habitats include brushy grasslands and prairies.

 Breeding and Nesting